‘Scopes in the City FAQ

 Can I book ‘Scopes in the City to appear at my event?

-We welcome suggestions for where ‘Scopes in the City can appear, but at this time the program is not available for private (non-public) events.
-Please send location suggestions anytime to ScopesInTheCity@adlerplanetarium.org.
-We generally schedule 25-30 ‘Scopes in the City programs throughout the year.
+We welcome suggestions for where ‘Scopes in the City can appear.
+The program is not available for private (non-public) events.
+If you have a location suggestion, please fill out this form.
+We generally schedule 25-40 ‘Scopes in the City programs throughout the year.

 How do you select a site for ‘Scopes in the City?